GCSE Performance data

 The English Baccalaureate recognises students who have achieved a Grade C / Grade 5 or better in English, Maths, two Sciences, History or Geography and a Modern Foreign Language.
 As with Attainment 8 and Progress 8, this relies on students choosing the correct combination of options to satisfy this requirement.
 We believe that students’ GCSE options should reflect their interests, abilities and aspirations and the EBacc is certainly not appropriate for all.

-In 2017, 41% of Year 11 (76 students) were eligible for the EBacc, as they had chosen the correct combination of subjects to qualify for it, with 25% (46 students) achieving it.
+In 2017, 41% of Year 11 (76 students) were eligible for the EBacc, as they had chosen the correct combination of subjects to qualify for it, with 24% (46 students) achieving it.
+Both these figures are above the national average.

 Destinations data measures the destinations of students who finished Year 11 in 2015.
 93% went into education or employment (which is in line with state schools locally and nationally).
 This splits into 89% in education and 4% in employment.